json-schema-org/blog/pages/posts/the-architectural-scope-of-json-schema.md

 As a result of everything discussed above, it follows that the specification's input and output requirements are only applicable when there is a clear communication seam between an application and a JSON Schema implementation.

 The specification recognizes that programming languages and frameworks likely will not be dealing with textual JSON, but rather they will use data models defined within the limitations of that language.
-As such, it defines input and output in terms of the abstract JSON data model so that implemenations are free to use what they have at their disposal.
+As such, it defines input and output in terms of abstract JSON data and JSON Schema models so that implementations are free to use what they have at their disposal.

 Specifically, these requirements only pertain to standalone implementations that are provided as general-use representations of the JSON Schema specification to be consumed by unknown parties.